Pensacola, Florida: The arts and theatre

 There are a number of performance venues in the Pensacola area, including the Pensacola Bay Center (formerly the Pensacola Civic Center), often used for big-ticket events, and the Saenger Theater, used for performances and mid-level events.
 Other theatres used for live performances, plays, and musicals include the Pensacola Little Theatre, Pensacola State College, University of West Florida, Vinyl Music Hall, and Loblolly Theatre.
-Pensacola is also home to the Pensacola Opera, Pensacola Children's Chorus, Pensacola Symphony Orchestra, Pensacola Civic Band, Pensacola Bay Concert Band, and the Choral Society of Pensacola, as well as Ballet Pensacola.
-There is also the Palafox Place entertainment district.
+Pensacola is also home to the Pensacola Opera, Pensacola Children's Chorus, Pensacola Symphony Orchestra, Pensacola Civic Band, Pensacola Bay Concert Band, and the Choral Society of Pensacola, as well as Ballet Pensacola, as well as the Palafox Place entertainment district.

 Architecture

 Pensacola does not have a prominent skyline, but has several low-rise buildings.
 The tallest is the 15-floor Crowne Plaza Grand Hotel, at 146 ft.
 Other tall buildings include the Scenic Apartments (98 ft), SunTrust Tower (96 ft), Seville Tower (88 ft), and the AT&T Building (76 ft).

 Historic buildings in Pensacola include the First National Bank Building.